dirkmo/d6502/README.md

 # d6502
 6502 CPU emulation.
 Used in my NES emulator [DNES](https://github.com/dirkmo/dnes).

+Regular instructions are implemented cycle exact.
+Some illegal instructions are implemented.

+The core has been verified with the nestest rom from the [NesDev WIKI](https://wiki.nesdev.com/w/index.php/Emulator_tests).
+It matches up to line 5851 of the nestest log (test of illegal instruction DCP).

 ## How to use
 See comments in the code below.